ioannamanolopoulou/FairnessIHI/fairness.md

 **14:00-14:30  Summary and introduction to Day 2 task.**
 **14:30-16:30  Work on task**

+WHERE SHALL WE PLACE THE SHORT TASK WITH THE CASE STUDIES?

 ### Day 2: Group work

 The second day will be mostly spent working on the task.